BSI is a private company incorporated by the British Royal Charter, first awarded (to the British Engineering Standards Association) in 1929.

-The Royal Charter is essentially an enabling document that sets out the purpose of BSI and defines in broad terms its range of activities, including its functions as a standards body, as well as its ability to offer training, testing and certification services.
-It does not, to any great extent, impose specific duties or responsibilities on the company.
+BSI’s Royal Charter is essentially an enabling document that sets out our purpose and defines in broad terms our range of activities, including our functions as the UK's national standards body, as well as our ability to offer global accredited training, testing and certification services in addition to advisory consulting services.
+Read our full Royal Charter.